umatt-ece/ui-server/README.md

    python test_micro_controller.py

 **Notes:** The messages for CAN are hardcode since I still do not know how to convert the messages to parameter variables in redis.
 Also for spi, it has not been tested virtually yet.
+Additionally, docker compose still has not worked.